-Scotch whisky is divided into five categories:
+Scotch whiskey is divided into five categories:

 A blend of two or more single malt Scotch whiskies from different distilleries